Tyresius92/color-game/README.md

 - Super Hard mode (9 tiles)
 - Boss mode (all colors very similar)
 - Add a timing mechanic (how many can you get in 1 minute, etc.)
+- Set up game on Heroku or similar